restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 ## Description

-This Web API contains 2 main resources :
+This Web API contains 2 main resources:
 * Company : identified by an auto-generated id.
 * Contact : identified by its email.
 A contact can be part of a company and get a reference to it.